onehouseinc/LakeView/README.md

    **Scenario:** If the lake or database name for a given base path is changed after metrics have already been ingested, the tool will not use the new names.\
    **Implication:** Continuity in metric tracking may be lost due to the change in identifiers.\
    **Resolution:** Users should delete the table from the UI before making such changes
+3. Changing Table type After Metric Ingestion\
+   **Scenario:** If the table type is changed after metrics have already been ingested, the tool will not use the new table_type.\
+   **Implication:** some metric calculations could be wrong.\
+   **Resolution:** Users should delete the table from the UI before making such changes
-3. Pausing and Resuming Metadata Ingestion\
+4. Pausing and Resuming Metadata Ingestion\
    **Scenario:** If metadata ingestion for a table is paused and then resumed after a few days, there's a risk that the metrics displayed may be inaccurate. (mainly depends on archival configs) \
    **Reason:** The tool processes the archived timeline only once when the table is first discovered.
 If new instants are committed and moved to the archived timeline while the tool is not running, these instants will not be uploaded upon resumption, leading to potential data loss.\
    **Implication:** There can be a mismatch between the actual table state and the metrics shown.\